-Hospitality marketing is focused on bringing guests through the doors of hospitality businesses.
-A variety of traditional marketing strategy models exist which are applicable to the hospitality industry, from the 4 Ps (Product, Price, Place or in the hotel world channel, Promotion) to the 7 Ps (add People, Process, Physical evidence).
+Hospitality marketing is a practical technique that is focused on bringing guests through the doors of hospitality businesses.
+A variety of traditional marketing strategy models exist that are applicable to the hospitality industry, from the 4 Ps (Product, Price, Place or in the hotel world channel, Promotion) to the 7 Ps (add People, Process, Physical evidence).

 Perhaps hospitality marketing is easiest explained by applying a traditional marketing model to hotels.
 Jerome McCarthy co-created the 4 Ps of the marketing mix and later the 7 Ps, adding an additional three focused on services.

 - Product: The hotel brand, facilities and services as perceived by the customer, including reviews.

 - Price: Rate by day of week, market segment, seasonality, room types and perceived relative to the competition.
 This includes rate strategy and discounts.

 - Place: Often misinterpreted as the physical location of a hotel, but more adequately described as a place to buy.
 It is the relative convenience for guests to make a reservation or decide to stay.
 Today this primarily means availability across booking channels.
 For example, a hotel with a strong domestic source market may want to explore gaining additional business at higher spend or longer stays through targeted promotions for specific international markets.

 - Promotion: The conscious mix of activities and chosen frequency of marketing communications.

 - People: The embodiment of the brand, evident in recruitment and staff training.

 - Process: The conscious design of hotel processes to support its brand, for example using hotel SOPs.

 - Physical evidence: The space where guests and staff interact and service experience takes place, including hotel room layout.